Chapter 3: Communication

 • Noting action items

-Don't use chat for:
+Do not use chat for:

-• Having side conversations during standup
+• Side conversations during standup

 • Your actual standup update (speak instead)